skip to content

 What is an Exam Allowance?

-• Unanticipated.
+• Unanticipated;

 • Entirely beyond the student’s control;

-• Close in time to the assessment; and
+• Close in time to the assessment;

-Exam Re-Sit for Foundation Year Students
+Exam re-sit for Foundation Year students

 Who is it for?
 Foundation Year Students